ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 c = \z -> (Just (z-5))
 ```

 Hopefully it's clear these expressions perform the three operations and check for local errors.
 Names for the expressions aren't necessary, but will make things a bit simpler.
-Without using either, we can compose these operations to do what we want on the value 10:
+Without using `Maybe` as a monad, we can compose these operations to do what we want on the value 10:

 ```haskell
 case (a 10)